-Note: Stop work authority is defined in the subject area Stop/Suspend Work.
+Note: Stop work authority is defined in the Stop Work subject area.

-- A. Every worker has the authority and the responsibility to suspend radiological work activities for any of the following reasons: - 1. inadequate radiological controls, - 2. radiological controls not being implemented, - 3. radiological control hold point not being satisfied, or - 4. any imminent danger associated with the work activity.

-- B. Upon identification of such concerns, workers immediately suspend work and report the concern to line supervision or to the NRPD as per this procedure. - C. Once radiological work has been suspended, it shall not be resumed until line management and radiological workers are satisfied that radiological control has been reestablished.
+- A. Every worker has the authority and the responsibility to suspend radiological work activities for any of the following reasons: - Inadequate radiological controls - 2.
+Radiological controls not being implemented - 3.
+Radiological control hold point not being satisfied - 4.
+Any imminent danger associated with the work activity - B. Upon identification of such concerns, workers immediately suspend work and report the concern to line supervision or to the NRPD. - C. Once radiological work has been suspended, it is not resumed until line management and radiological workers are satisfied that radiological control has been reestablished.